rabbitstack/fibratus/docs/filters/filtering.md

 As previously mentioned, filters can be engaged in various stages of event collection and processing.
 The filter expression is given  to `run`, `capture`, and `replay` commands in form of the command line argument.

 The `run` command applies the filter expression to each inbound kernel event and prevents upstream propagation if the event doesn't match the filter.
-The above command filters out events that occur on `Monday` and are produced by `cmd.exe` and `svchost.exe` processes.
+The above command filters events that occur on `Monday` and are produced by `cmd.exe` and `svchost.exe` processes.

 ```
 $ fibratus run kevt.date.weekday = 'Monday' and ps.name in ('cmd.exe', 'svchost.exe')
 ```

+!> If you're using PowerShell, it is necessary to enclose the entire filter expression in quotes.
+For example, `fibratus run "kevt.category = 'net'"`

 In a similar fashion, the `capture` command only dumps events that match the provided filter.
 In this case, the capture would boil down to  `registry` kernel events.